 Introduction to Tensors

-So far in this post, we have discussed about PyTorch and why should you learn it.
+So far in this post, we have discussed why you should learn PyTorch.
 Now it’s time to start the very same journey.
 We will kick this off with Tensors – the core data structure used in PyTorch.

 Tensor is simply a fancy name given to matrices.
 If you are familiar with NumPy arrays, understanding and using PyTorch Tensors will be very easy.
 A scalar value is represented by a 0-dimensional Tensor.
-Similarly a column/row matrix using a 1-D Tensor and so on.
-Some examples of Tensors with different dimensions are shown below to give you a better picture.
+Similarly, a column/row matrix is represented using a 1-D Tensor and so on.
+Some examples of Tensors with different dimensions are shown for you to visualize and understand.

 conda install -c pytorch pytorch-cpu

-That’s it!
+That’s it, you now have PyTorch ready for use!
 Now let’s get started.
-We suggest you to use Google Colab and follow along.
+We suggest you use Google Colab and follow along.
 Chose a GPU runtime type from the Menu.

 Construct your first Tensor